 My body can hold my son while he sleeps, my arms around him, his sweet, heavy head on my shoulder.

-My body is a site of love and steadiness and comfort for my child.
+My body is a site of love, steadiness, and comfort for my child.

 My body holds my son, my partner, my dog.
 My body holds the hands of my family, my friends; my body cherishes the creatures I love.